Line, shadow, gesture

 Shibata Zeshin (1807-1891), Lacquered wood panel with design of a farmhouse in the snow at Sano, Meiji era (1868–1912), dated 1883.jpg

-Earlier in the year Andrew shared a book with me that resonated with both of us.
-We found ourselves revisiting the enchanting essay by Junichiro Tanizaki “In Praise of Shadows” often while developing the collections.
+Earlier in the year a friend shared a book with me that opened my eyes to a new way of considering the impact that light has on design sensibilities.
+I found myself revisiting the enchanting essay by Junichiro Tanizaki -“In Praise of Shadows” -often while developing the collection.
 Through his descriptions Tanizaki renders everyday objects magical and mysterious by his ability to appreciate the differences that subtle changes in light can produce.
-He revels in observing the profound influence that living within the shaded interior of traditional Japanese interiors has had on the way that people traditionally experienced beauty.
-The relationship with light is like a battle with the deep shadows which surround the pale walls and the gold speckled cabinets; they need only the tentative flickering of a candle light to catch their beauty or the last, weak, diffused rays of the sun in order to be appreciated properly.
-He pulls us gently into the darkness after him to sink into the sensual richness of life in the shadows.
+He revels in observing the profound influence that living within the shaded interior of traditional Japanese homes has had on the way that people traditionally experienced beauty.
+In contrast to the Western obsession with sun-soaked and well-lit, Tanizaki makes a case for the beauty of shadows.
+The delicate mystery of the gold speckled cabinets; they need only the tentative flickering of a candle light to catch their beauty, or the last, diffused rays of the sun seeping through the rice paper walls, in order to be appreciated properly.
+Full light would render the gilded and lacquered details garish.
+He pulls us gently into the darkness with his ideas, to sink into the sensual richness of life in the shadows.

 A traditional chaji dinner and tea ceremony by candlelight.jpg